lethek/SignalR.Extras.Autofac/README.md

 *This library is designed for use with SignalR 2.x in the .NET Framework.*

+---

-Adds support for per-request lifetime scopes for SignalR hubs when using Autofac as your IoC container.
+Adds support for per-request lifetime scopes for SignalR hub dependencies when using Autofac as your IoC container.

 SignalR already creates a separate hub instance for each call, and Autofac is able to inject any dependencies, but neither library provides a built-in way for those dependencies lives to be scoped to the hub's lifetime / requests.

 SignalR.Extras.Autofac provides a simple, transparent way to bridge that gap, effectively allowing per-request dependency injection for SignalR hubs.
 You just need to register the `LifetimeHubManager` with Autofac and ensure your hubs inherit from `LifetimeHub`.

 ## Getting Started:

+The TLDR is there are basically two things you need to do, beyond the standard Autofac & SignalR integration steps:
+  * Call the `RegisterLifetimeHubManager()` extension method on your Autofac container builder
+  * Ensure your hubs inherit from `LifetimeHub` or `LifetimeHub<T>`

+But in more detail:

 1. Install the NuGet package: [SignalR.Extras.Autofac](https://www.nuget.org/packages/SignalR.Extras.Autofac)